Ratchet & Clank: Into the Nexus: Development

-During early development a prototype level was created to ensure the game felt as it should for a traditional Ratchet & Clank game.
+During early development a prototype level was created to ensure Ratchet & Clank: Into the Nexus felt as it should for a traditional Ratchet & Clank game.
 One of the game's key themes is gravity with various puzzles and gadgets based around the use of gravity.
 While developing the game inspiration for many of the gameplay features were taken from previous games in the series.
 The developers played through many of the previous games and took inspiration to bring back many favorite features and also to tweak the game engine.
 The 2D sections using Clank were inspired by a concept of turning Clank into a shadow.
 Insomniac Games' creative director Brian Allgeier used a projector to demonstrate Clank changing gravity.
 This eventually developed into the 2D Netherverses with gravity changing mechanics.

 The plot maintains the Ratchet & Clank series' expected humor but also has a scarier direction while exploring the darkness of space.
 It continues Ratchet's personal story-arc and acts as an epilogue to the Ratchet & Clank Future saga.
 Into the Nexus was written by TJ Fixman.
 The villain's connection in finding their species is a key part of the plot in Into the Nexus and it follows previous Ratchet & Clank games in connecting Ratchet with the villains.
 The plot is also about Ratchet coming to terms with his decisions in A Crack in Time.

-The title shares some similarities with a cancelled project from 2006 titled Ratchet & Clank: NEXUS but no other similarities with the project are present.
+The title shares some similarities with a cancelled project from 2006 titled Ratchet & Clank: Nexus but no other similarities with the project are present.
 A working title for Ratchet & Clank: Into the Nexus was Ratchet & Clank: Into the Nether Regions referencing both the exploration of the darkness of space and acting as an innuendo common to the Ratchet & Clank series.

 Release

-The game was released on November 12, 2013 in North America and November 20, 2013 for most PAL regions, on the PlayStation 3 in both disc-based formats and also digitally through the PlayStation Store.
+Ratchet & Clank: Into the Nexus was released on November 12, 2013 in North America and November 20, 2013 for most PAL regions, on the PlayStation 3 in both disc-based formats and also digitally through the PlayStation Store.
 It was released on November 6, 2013 in Australia, November 12, 2013 in North America, November 22, 2013 in Europe, and December 12, 2013 in Japan.
-There is also a download code for Quest for Booty included in this game.
+There is also a download code for Quest for Booty included.

 Ratchet & Clank: Before the Nexus

 A mobile application, Ratchet & Clank: Before the Nexus, allows players to earn Raritanium for upgrading weapons in Into the Nexus.
-The game is in the style of an "endless-runner" where the player must collect bolts and defeat enemies as a promotion and prequel for Into the Nexus.
-It was released on December 18, 2013, only for iOS and Android devices.
+The game is in the style of an endless runner where the player must collect bolts and defeat enemies and serves as a promotion for and a prequel to Into the Nexus.
+It was released on December 18, 2013, for iOS and Android devices.

+Music

+Ratchet & Clank: Before the Nexus features a soundtrack composed by Michael Bross, who also composed the soundtracks for Ratchet & Clank (2016), Ratchet & Clank: All 4 One, Ratchet & Clank: Full Frontal Assault, Oddworld: Munch's Oddysee, Oddworld: Stranger's Wrath.
+The soundtrack for the game is over 3 hours long with inspirations of classical composition in almost all the tracks.
+In total, the soundtrack features 114 tracks.